-If you own our ADSs, then you should be treated as the owner of the underlying ordinary shares represented by those ADSs for United States federal income tax purposes.
+If you own our ADSs, then you generally should be treated as the owner of the underlying ordinary shares represented by those ADSs for United States federal income tax purposes.
 The remainder of this discussion assumes that a United States Holder of our ADSs will be treated in this manner.
-Accordingly, deposits or withdrawals of ordinary shares for ADSs should not be subject to United States federal income tax.
+Accordingly, deposits or withdrawals of ordinary shares for ADSs generally are not expected to be be subject to United States federal income tax.